 How To Build a Legal Pinewood Derby Car with LEGO® Bricks in 6 Steps

-Building a Pinewood Derby compatible car adding LEGO® Bricks
+Building a Pinewood Derby Compatible Car Using LEGO® Bricks

-Most pinewood derby race rules require you to use the wooden block, wheels and axles from the official kit that was issued for that race.
-This guide tells you how to build an official pinewood derby car and add LEGO® Bricks on top so you can race in a BSA Cub Scout (or similar) pinewood derby race.
+Most Pinewood Derby race rules require you to use the wooden block, wheels, and axles from the official kit issued for that race.
+This guide tells you how to build an official Pinewood Derby car and add LEGO® bricks on top so you can race in a BSA Cub Scout (or similar) Pinewood Derby race.

-If you are NOT required to use the wood block, wheels and axles from your kit, then you can build a complete, fast Derby Car made from LEGO® bricks using Pinewood Pro's new PRO Brick Wheel Assembly and Zinc Brick Weight that snaps into any LEGO® brick.
-Read our Guide for Building a Derby car made from LEGO® bricks .
+If you are NOT required to use the wood block, wheels, and axles from your kit, then you can build a complete, fast derby car made from LEGO® bricks using Pinewood Pro's PRO Brick Wheel Assembly and Zinc Brick Weight that snaps into any LEGO® brick.
+We also recommend reading our Guide for Building a Derby car made from LEGO® bricks.

-So here is How to Build a Pinewood Derby Car using LEGO® Bricks in 6 Steps
+Here is How to Build a Pinewood Derby Car using LEGO® Bricks in 6 Steps:

 Step 1: Drill Your Pinewood Block First